Department of Physician Assistant Medicine

 The Lynchburg College Physician Assistant Medicine program is a 27-month curriculum conferring the Master of Physician Assistant Medicine (MPAM) degree.

-Masters of Physician Assistant Medicine (MPAM)
+Master of Physician Assistant Medicine (MPAM)

 The MPAM program is new within LC’s Graduate Health Sciences.
 The facilities located adjacent to campus are being renovated to include state-of-the-art space for classrooms and simulation training.
 The program will also utilize an anatomy lab that features flat screen monitors and twenty-one cadaver stations.

 Physician Assistants are advanced medical practitioners who are able to obtain medical histories, perform examinations, diagnose illness and prescribe medications.
 Students who enroll in the Master of Physician Assistant Medicine (MPAM) will complete a curriculum of 101 credits over twenty-seven continuous months.
 Twelve months of the program will focus on didactic instruction.
 The MPAM coursework will include pharmacology, clinical medicine, physical examination techniques, research and health ethics.
 The clinical phase will offer students opportunities in most specialties of medicine.
 The final month will be a summative phase on campus.
 Students are projected to complete a total of ten to twelve clinical rotations of four to five weeks in duration.
 A given rotation requires the student to work the typical shift of his/her preceptor (for example 8 to 12 hour shifts).